 Years later the metaphysical world holds a special memory in my heart.
 True feelings are love (not hate) acceptance (not judgment) unity (not division) humility (not pride) and submission (not ego.)

 Truth is truth and holiness is holiness and I seek knowing both.
 The temple of the Church of Jesus Christ of Latter-day Saints brought me feelings of holiness as much as did the Chinese temple exhibition in Kansas City of Buddha and “Bodhisattvas” when visiting them both in 2005.
-I like feeling God in my life, having a divine connection and knowing that life has a purpose.
+I like feeling God in my life.
+Having a divine connection and knowing that life has a purpose means a lot to me.

 What speaks my language?
 Love and seeking it.